 Hit the road with confidence

-Whether you're on the move or charging on the street, the UK's public charging network has more than enough juice for everyone.
+Whether you're on the move or charging on the street, the UK's public charging network is expanding all the time.

 Charge points across the UK

 The UK has nearly 50,000 public charging connectors making it easy to top up on the move or close to home.

 The Electric Universe map is the best way of finding out which networks are local to you and how much it costs to charge.
 It's a great resource for journey planning so you can plan your quick top-ups on the way.

 When you're on the road it's important to know where you can top up on your journey.
 If you haven't got access to a home charger, you'll want to know where you can charge on the street nearby.